MSU-Libraries/kube-doc/README.md

 echo "source <(kubectl completion bash)" > /etc/bash_completion.d/kubectl
 ```

-### From Docker Compose to K8s using Kompose

-A tool to try to convert docker-compose files to Kubernetes configs: https://kompose.io/

-Unlikely that you would want to use the output, but it might help in the process.

 ### Other Implementations
 As Kubernetes is just a set of APIs, you don't technically need `kubeadm` or `kubectl`.
 You could
 just make API calls, or even make your own alternate commands, or recreate the official tools